 In 1990, the analyst firm Gartner coined the term enterprise resource planning (ERP) to denote a still more expanded and generalized type of MRP II that took into account other major functions of a business, such as accounting, human resources and supply chain management, all of it managed in a centralized database.
 Both MRP and MRP II are considered direct predecessors of ERP.

 ERP quickly expanded to other industries, including services, banking and retail, that did not need an MRP component.
 However, MRP is still an important part of the ERP software used by manufacturers.

-Not surprisingly, the primary objective of MRP is to make sure that materials and components are available when needed in the production process and that manufacturing takes place on schedule.
+The primary objective of MRP is to make sure that materials and components are available when needed in the production process and that manufacturing takes place on schedule.
 Additional benefits of MRP are:

-MRP can also improve manufacturing efficiency by using accurate scheduling to optimize the use of labor and equipment.
+- improved manufacturing efficiency by using accurate production planning and scheduling to optimize the use of labor and equipment.

-Proponents of MRP and DDMRP say these approaches can help achieve a better matching of supply and demand.
+Proponents of MRP and DDMRP say these approaches help companies better match supply to demand.
 This achievement, in turn, can reduce product costs and increase revenues as customer demand is fully met and no revenue opportunities are lost from missed ship dates or inventory shortfalls.